AccessibilityDisney Cruise Line

 Share This!

-It’s the rare family that doesn’t travel with at least some form of medication be it a few tablet of Advil, your child’s decongestant, a just-in-case Epi-pen, or an entire suitcase of remedies needed to manage a complicated medical situation.
+It’s the rare family that doesn’t travel with at least some form of medication, be it a few tablets of Advil, your child’s decongestant, a just-in-case Epi-pen, or an entire suitcase of remedies needed to manage a complicated medical situation.
 When you’re traveling by car within the United States, you might think nothing of toting any of these items with you, but there are a number of issues that might impact how you travel by ocean liner carrying medication.

 Prohibited Items

 Before getting into any discussion of sailing on Disney Cruise Line with medication, your first stop should always be the official DCL Prohibited Items page.
 One of the first things you’ll notice is that there is a hard ban on onboard marijuana.
-This ban applies even if you’re sailing to/from locations where marijuana is legal and even if it prescribed by a medical doctor.
+This ban applies even if you’re sailing to/from locations where marijuana is legal and even if it is prescribed by a medical doctor.
 The full prohibition notice reads:

 In accordance with United States federal regulations and local laws in the destinations where we visit, illegal narcotics/drugs, including synthetic, designer drugs and medically prescribed marijuana are prohibited on board the ships and at our island destinations, Disney Castaway Cay and Disney Lookout Cay at Lighthouse Point.
 Additionally, all drug paraphernalia used for marijuana, cannabis and hemp is prohibited.
 Medically prescribed marijuana, as well as items derived from or enriched by marijuana, including items and products that contain THC (Tetrahydrocannabinol) and or CBD (Cannabidiol) are also prohibited.